-- (1) Award of stock options (split-adjusted) in this row has vested, or, to the extent not yet vested, is subject to vest, in three, equal (or substantially equal) one-third annual installments on the first three anniversaries of the grant date, subject to continuous employment. - (2) Award of RSUs (split-adjusted) in this row is subject to vest in three, equal (or substantially equal) one-third annual installments on the first three anniversaries of the grant date, subject to continuous employment. - (3) Award of stock options or RSUs (split-adjusted) in this row has vested, or, to the extent not yet vested, is subject to vest, in three, annual installments with approximately 44% vesting on the first anniversary of the grant date and approximately 28% vesting on each of the second and third anniversaries of the grant date, subject to continuous employment. - Award of PSUs (split-adjusted) in this column represent the issuable number of PSUs granted under the 2011 Omnibus Incentive Plan and under the 2020 Omnibus Incentive Plan, assuming the applicable threshold, target or actual level of performance is achieved and all NEOs remained continuously employed through the applicable vesting date.
-Award of PSUs in this column are eligible to vest subject to the achievement of pre-established EPS goals during each applicable performance period (the three-year period beginning on January 1, 2020 and ending on December 31, 2022, the three-year period beginning on January 1, 2021 and ending on December 31, 2024, respectively), which goals are subject to certain adjustments, and continuous employment through each applicable performance period. - (5) Award of stock options (split-adjusted) in this row has vested, or, to the extent not yet vested, is subject to vest, in five, annual installments with 10% vesting on the first anniversary of the grant date, 15% vesting on the second anniversary of the grant date, 20% vesting on the third anniversary of the grant date, 25% vesting on the fourth anniversary of the grant date and 30% vesting on the fifth anniversary of the grant date, subject to continuous employment. - (6) Award of RSUs (split-adjusted) in this row is subject to vest in four, equal one-fourth annual installments on the second, third, fourth and fifth anniversaries of the grant date, subject to continuous employment. - (7) Award of stock options (split-adjusted) in this row has vested, or, to the extent not yet vested, is subject to vest in three, equal (or substantially equal) one-third annual installments on the third, fourth and fifth anniversaries of the grant date, subject to continuous employment. - (8) Award of RSUs (split-adjusted) in this row is subject to vest in five, annual installments with 10% vesting on the first anniversary of the grant date, 15% vesting on the second anniversary of the grant date, 20% vesting on the third anniversary of the grant date, 25% vesting on the fourth anniversary of the grant date and 30% vesting on the fifth anniversary of the grant date, subject to continuous employment.
+- (1) Award of stock options in this row has vested, or, to the extent not yet vested, is subject to vest, in three, equal (or substantially equal) one-third annual installments on the first three anniversaries of the grant date, subject to continuous employment. - (2) Award of RSUs in this row is subject to vest in three, equal (or substantially equal) one-third annual installments on the first three anniversaries of the grant date, subject to continuous employment. - Award of PSUs in this column represent the issuable number of PSUs granted under the 2020 Omnibus Incentive Plan, assuming the applicable target or actual level of performance is achieved and all NEOs remained continuously employed through the applicable vesting date.
+Award of PSUs in this column are eligible to vest subject to the achievement of pre-established EPS goals during each applicable performance period (the three-year period beginning on January 1, 2021 and ending on December 31, 2023 (the "2021 PSU Awards"), the three-year period beginning on January 1, 2022 and ending on December 31, 2024 (the "2022 PSU Awards"), and the three-year period beginning on January 1, 2023 and ending on December 31, 2025 (the "2023 PSU Awards"), respectively), which goals are subject to certain adjustments, and continuous employment through each applicable performance period. - (4) Represents the value of unvested PSUs using the closing price of our Common Stock on December 29, 2023 (\$57.61), assuming achievement as follows for each applicable performance period: actual level of performance for the 2021 PSU Awards; and target level of performance for the 2022 PSU Awards and 2023 PSU Awards. - (5) Award of stock options in this row has vested, or, to the extent not yet vested, is subject to vest, in five, annual installments with 10% vesting on the first anniversary of the grant date, 15% vesting on the second anniversary of the grant date, 20% vesting on the third anniversary of the grant date, 25% vesting on the fourth anniversary of the grant date and 30% vesting on the fifth anniversary of the grant date, subject to continuous employment. - (6) Award of RSUs in this row is subject to vest in five, annual installments with 10% vesting on the first anniversary of the grant date, 15% vesting on the second anniversary of the grant date, 20% vesting on the third anniversary of the grant date, 25% vesting on the fourth anniversary of the grant date and 30% vesting on the fifth anniversary of the grant date, subject to continuous employment. - (7) Award of PSUs are scheduled to vest in one installment following the achievement of the performance criteria in the applicable performance period, subject to continuous employment.